LORD-MicroStrain/Protocols/Wireless/Data Packets.md

 **Bins**

 This packet contains a variable length of bins.
-The number of bins can be determined by the payload length - # of other bytes in the payload.
+The number of bins can be determined by the following:
+`numBins = (payloadLen - numOtherBytesInPayload) / bytesPerBin)`

+where `numOtherBytesInPayload = 23` and `bytesPerBin = 4`

 **Persistent Tick**